 One very simple element that we test is as below

 For this, we don’t create 4 variants and test them together.
-Instead, we test group 1 and group separately until we get the best combination.
-Both action point and the color.
+Instead, we test group 1 and the group separately until we get the best combination.
+Both the action point and the colour.

-You will be surprised that small changes like this might increase the conversion by over 20%.
+You will be surprised that small changes like this might increase conversion by over 20%.

 This is the very same with a book.
 An author had written a book but was unable to sell even a single copy.
 He is very upset and decided to sell the copyright.
 Another guy bought the copyright of the book.
 And without changing any single word inside.
 Just by changing the title of the book, it eventually becomes one of the best sellers.

-This is why we need to always split test.
+This is why we need to always split tests.

 Why Should You Use Split Testing To Optimize Your Sales Funnel?

 - Increase the amount of traffic that you drive to your sales funnel.

 - Optimize the conversion rate of your sales funnel.